 Any tangible object is considered to be a commodity and acquired with a Purchase Order (PO).
 Services are considered to be an intangible product and are procured through a Service Purchase Contract.
 Services include but are not limited to services provided by speakers, conference/workshop site providers, repairs to equipment, etc. Once the need for commodity or service is known a requisition must be entered into the SAP financial system.

 Once a requisition is entered into SAP it is automatically routed to Purchasing for action by the Purchasing Staff.
 Once a requisition is received by Purchasing it is considered approved by the cost center manager and Purchasing will begin to process the requisition.

 ALL PROCUREMENTS MUST BE AUTHORIZED IN ADVANCE BY Business Services.

 Primarily, there are two types of documents that can be created from a requisition that require signatures:

 1. Purchase Order Contract

 2. Service Purchase Contract

 Signature requirements for a Purchase Order contract are dictated by University policy.
 Purchase Orders are signed at the University level by the appropriate University signature authority.
 For more information about University signature authority please go here.

 Signature requirements for a Service Purchase Contract above $5,000.00 first require the signature of the contractor.
-Service requests for $5,000.00 or less are generally processed on a Purchase Order.
 Once the contract is returned to the Purchasing Office it will be signed internally by the appropriate signature authority at the University.

 The Service Purchase Contract is then mailed to the University Legal Counsel for review and signature.